camnewnham/GH_Timeline/README.md

 | Calendar      | ❌   |
 | Clock         | ❌   |

-\* Interpolation not supported via `IGH_StateAwareObject`
+\* Tweening not supported.
+Implemented via `IGH_StateAwareObject`

+If you'd like to see one of these components added or updated to support interpolation, please create an issue.

 ### Contributing

-If you'd like to see one of these components added or updated to support interpolation, please create an issue.

-If you'd like to implement something, please fork and create a pull request.
+If you'd like to implement something, please fork and create a pull request, or create an issue to discuss.
 For ideas, see the [projects page](https://github.com/users/camnewnham/projects/2).